 Basically, if a bank allows a person to add his or her spouse as an authorized user, the bank must allow (i.e., cannot disallow) a person to add someone other than his or her spouse as an authorized user.

-This could be a family, friend or complete stranger.
+This could be a family, friend, or complete stranger.

-Authorized users and credit benefit.
+Authorized users and credit benefits.

 We now know that the law requires that authorized users be permitted under the circumstances described above.

 And, it is also true that becoming an authorized user on a credit card (in good standing) can positively impact one’s credit scores.